evRook/Game-Of-War/README.md

 # **A Game of War!**

-### War is a well known card game typically played with two players using a stadard deck of cards.
+### War is a well known card game typically played with two players using a standard deck of cards.
 With this variation of the game we threw out the phisical deck and replaced it with a much friendlier vertual version.

 <br>